Health Sharing Plans for Families: Compare Your Options

 CHM (Christian Healthcare Ministries) offers the lowest family rates in the health sharing space, starting at $345/month for a family.
 Their unlimited sharing cap means there is no ceiling on eligible medical bills.
 CHM has operated since 1981 — the longest track record of any ministry — and serves 300,000+ members.
 Maternity, preventive care, emergency, and surgery are all eligible for sharing.

 The significant caveat: CHM requires strict Christian faith and regular church attendance.
 They also do not cover telehealth or prescription drugs, which can be a gap for families managing ongoing medications.
-Their pre-existing waiting period is 6 months with 50% sharing in the first period, which is shorter than Medi-Share's 12-month phase-in.
+A pre-existing condition stops being pre-existing at CHM after 12 months symptom-free — far sooner than Medi-Share's 36-month wait.

 Which Family Plan Has No Faith Requirement?

 Zion HealthShare is the strongest option for families who do not want a faith requirement.
-Starting at $555/month for families, Zion provides unlimited sharing cap, PPO network access through Cigna (950,000+ providers), prescription coverage, mental health sharing, and maternity.
-They accept pre-existing conditions with no waiting period — a significant advantage for families switching from insurance.
+Starting at $334/month for families, Zion provides unlimited sharing cap, no provider network restrictions (members can see any doctor), prescription coverage, mental health sharing, and maternity.
+They accept pre-existing conditions, sharing high blood pressure, high cholesterol, and type-2 diabetes from month one (if none caused a hospitalization in the prior 12 months), while other pre-existing conditions face a phase-in period — still an advantage for families switching from insurance.

 How Does Maternity Coverage Work with Health Sharing?